 Whatever type of city break you’re after, the UK has something for everyone.

 History buffs can admire ancient Roman ruins and medieval castles in cities like Bath, York, and Canterbury.
 Culture enthusiasts can discover new art and music in artistic hubs like Liverpool, Swansea, and Newcastle.
-And those who just want to wander through vibrant, cool neighbourhoods, stopping at restaurants and pubs and browsing shops as they go will be spoilt for choice in cities like Bristol, Glasgow, and Norwich.
+And those who just fancy wandering through vibrant, cool neighbourhoods will be spoilt for choice in cities like Bristol, Glasgow, and Norwich.

-While going abroad is exciting, there’s something special about staying closer to home and, maybe for the first time, finding out just how much the UK has going for it, and how much there is still to discover.
+While going abroad is exciting, there’s something special about staying closer to home and, maybe for the first time, learning just how much the UK has to offer.

-Check out the travel section of our website for further ideas and inspiration.
-Or, click the button below to browse our top UK travel deals.
+Check out our travel section for further ideas and inspiration.
+Or, use the button below to see our top UK travel deals.

 Is your city listed in this article?
-Or, do you have any of your own suggestions for where to go for the best UK city break?
+Or, do you have any suggestions for the best UK city break?
 We’d love to hear about your travel experiences in the comments below.